ONC-PRO Renewal Information

-Candidates who are renewing by Option 1 (ONC-PRO) or by Option 3 (Test + ONC-PRO) must earn points for renewal by completing professional development activities.
+To renew by Option 1 (ONC-PRO) or by Option 3 (Test + ONC-PRO) candidates must earn points for renewal by completing professional development activities.
+These are ONC-PRO points.

 2014 Deadline Dates